-Subscription transactions during the years ended December 31, 2017, 2016 and 2015 were executed at an offering price that represented a premium to net asset value due to the requirement to use prior quarter net asset value as the offering price unless it would result in the Company selling shares of its common stock at a price below the current net asset value and also in order to effect a reallocation of organizational costs to subsequent investors.
-Additionally, on June 19, 2017, the Company closed its IPO, issuing 9,454,200 shares of its common stock (including the exercise of the underwriters' overallotment option on July 5, 2017) at a public offering price of \$18.50 per share.
-Net of underwriting costs, the common stock issued in the IPO and net asset value experienced dilution during the period, and such subscription and IPO transactions increased/(decreased) net asset value by \$(0.11) per share, \$0.01 per share, and \$0.11 per share, respectively, for the years ended December 31, 2017, 2016 and 2015, respectively.
+Subscription transactions during the years ended December 31, 2016, 2015 and 2014 were executed at an offering price at a premium to net asset value due to the requirement to use prior quarter net asset value as offering price unless it would result in the Company selling shares of its common stock at a price below the current net asset value and also in order to effect a reallocation of organizational costs to subsequent investors.
+Such subscription transactions increased net asset value by \$0.01 per share, \$0.11 per share, and \$0.09 per share, respectively, for the years ended December 31, 2016, 2015 and 2014, respectively.